joeriks/FnX/Readme.md

 ####Example 2:

-Use Fn.Invoke to enclose code inside a Func and return an anonymous object:
+Use Fn.Get to enclose code inside a Func and return an anonymous object:

 	var request = Fn.Get(()=>{
 		var category = Request["category"];